mishanguyen/ASL/README.md

-# ASL
+# ASL Word Guesser
-Project for tabling event for GDSC
+Project for a tabling event for GDSC.
+Uses Google's teachable machine to recognize ASL letters.

 To run: